 Closed toed shoes are required.

 Tours are open to all ages; valid identification is required for beer samples.

-Tours will cover our history and the beer making process.
-Guests will see the copper brew kettles and brew-house, the fermentation cellar,
+Tours will cover our history and the beer-making process.
+Guests will see the copper brew kettles and brew-house, the fermentation cellar, and the bottle-house.

-All tours are followed by four complimentary beer samples.
+All tours are followed by four beer samples of your choosing.

-We do!
-Our Beer Hall is open on Thursday 4-8pm, Friday 4-10pm and Saturday from 12-10pm and features specialty brews, beer flights, and food trucks.
+Our Beer Hall is open Thursdays and Fridays 2–9 p.m. and Saturdays from 12–9 p.m., and features specialty brews, beer flights, and food trucks.
 Check out our Beer Hall page to see what’s on tap!

 Can children and teenagers visit the brewery?

 Yes, we welcome visitors of all ages to our brewery.
 Remember that anyone wishing to enjoy the beer samples following the tour must be over 21, with valid identification.